 “Hopi Faith” by Fil Kewanyama (shared with permission)

-Villages are closed to non-residents and security checkpoints are in place.
+Villages are closed to non-residents and security checkpoints in place.

 Checkpoint on road into Mishongnovi and Shipaulovi, 4-24-20

-Many Hopi people are in need of hygiene supplies and groceries.
+Many Hopi people were in need of hygiene supplies and groceries.

 A few of the villages have small stores.
 However, those who have vehicles to travel to them, find mostly empty shelves.
 The nearest major stores are 60 to 90 minutes away in the cities of Flagstaff or Winslow, Arizona.